joaoasrosa/joaoasrosa.github.io/_posts/2019-01-24-build-and-secure-containers-to-support-your-ci-cd-pipeline.md

 The pivotal change is shifting the responsibilities of the platform team to the development teams.
 Well, this calls for a great life lesson from Ben Parker:

-> With great power, comes great responsibilities!
+> "With great power, comes great responsibilities!

 {:.image-caption}
 *Ben Parker, Spider-Man*